metal-crow/Dark-Souls-PvP-AI/README.md

 ## TODO:
+analyze videos
+rolled into mlgs r2 hurtbox
+mlgs r2 triggers double roll, or is the 1st getting triggered early? see good 5 0:45 should i use animation id everywhere instead of animation type id? bug with starting move up in lcoked on even though shouldnt be possible. added more debugging

   read enemy animaiton type id when in backstab
   [bug] kicking instead of attacking sometimess
   [TOP priority] should attack even when enemy attacking, just determine their direciton and attack to their side or behind.